hgn/jauu-net/content/posts/ai-powered-email-workflow.md

 # Email Base Setup

 To understand my AI setup, let’s first look at my baseline email stack.
+It deviates a bit from the "standard Gmail" web GUI setup: it’s more CLI-focused, supports sending automated emails, includes cross-provider backups, and is optimized for handling very high mail volumes.
+It consists of the following
+components:

+To understand my AI setup, let’s first look at my baseline email stack.
 It consists of the following components:

 - **NeoMutt** as my MUA (Mail User Agent)